AdaCore/spark2014/docs/ug/usage_scenarios.rst

    show which subprograms read and write that state.
-Optionally, dependency contracts can be added to specify information flow relations, and postconditions can be added to specify high-level properties such as safety requiremensts that must be satisfied.
+Optionally, dependency contracts can be added to specify information flow relations, and postconditions can be added to specify high-level properties such as safety requirements that must be satisfied.

 #.
 Identify the |SPARK| packages by adding pragma SPARK_Mode to them.
-At
+At this
-   this stage the high-level package structure can be analysed with the tools (using the 'Examine' command in GPS) before any executable code is implemented.
+   stage the high-level package structure can be analyzed with the tools (using the 'Examine' command in GPS/GNATbench) before any executable code is implemented.

 #.
 Begin implementing the package bodies.
 One typical method of doing this
    is to use a process of top-down decomposition, starting with a top-level